distbit0/distbit.xyz/_posts/2023-03-22-deflationary-spirals.md

 			- appreciation will continue but they prefer present goods now to a greater qty of future goods, due to their time preference being "higher" than the expected share appreciation rate.
 	- generally currencies are also less volatile than share prices, so a speculative bubble for a currency should result in lower volatility for a currency than it usually causes for share prices.

-- If deflationary spirals turn out to be a problem, people would adopt forms of money without this volatility, voluntarily.
+- If deflationary spirals turn out to be a problem, people would adopt forms of money without this volatility risk, voluntarily.
 E.g.:
 	- free banking/fractional reserve banking bank notes
 		- (free banking proponents argue that fractional reserve/free banking addresses these problems but I forget the arguments)
 	- cryptocurrencies/stablecoins with mechanisms for minimising volatility